clangen/autom8/README.md

-# cursespp-sample
+# autom8-cli
-sample app for the [cursespp](https://github.com/clangen/cursespp) library
+an autom8 client based on the [cursespp](https://github.com/clangen/cursespp) library